LEADERSHIP STANDARDS

 The program is grounded in five core values and beliefs about educational leadership, expressed as the IDEAL School Leader Profile:

-Leaders of Leaders
+Leader of Leaders and Learning

 Reflective Practitioners

-School leaders who are reflective practitioners with a world view to create dynamic learning environments as well as organizational and operational systems where everyone engages in on-going reflective and critical inquiry to inform action.
-They accept critical feedback to develop the personal insight necessary to increase their leadership skills.
-They are strategic and systems thinkers with a growth mindset.
+School leaders who are reflective practitioners with a world view to create dynamic learning environments.
+They are strategic thinkers who develop organizational and operational systems to promote ongoing reflective and critical inquiry to inform action.
+They welcome critical feedback to develop the personal insight necessary to increase their leadership attributes and skills.

 School leaders who recognize that their leadership is a transformative and political process to bring about positive change in the pursuit of a better society and world.
-They understand and demonstrate the capability to evaluate the moral and legal consequences of decisions and make their choices based on the goal of maximizing student learning through the values of social justice and democratic community.
+They understand and demonstrate the capability to evaluate the moral and legal consequences of decisions and make their choices based on the goal of maximizing student learning and fostering a democratic community.
+They are strategic and systems thinkers with a growth mindset.

 Relationship Builders